SamratS10/floww-ai-assignment/README.md

 ## Features

-User Authentication: Users can register and log in to access their transactions and categories securely.
+--User Authentication: Users can register and log in to access their transactions and categories securely.

-Category Management: Users can create, read, update, and delete categories for their transactions.
+--Category Management: Users can create, read, update, and delete categories for their transactions.

-Transaction Management: Users can create, read, update, and delete transactions associated with categories.
+--Transaction Management: Users can create, read, update, and delete transactions associated with categories.

-Monthly Spending Reports: Users can generate reports on their spending by category for any given month.
+--Monthly Spending Reports: Users can generate reports on their spending by category for any given month.

-Pagination for Transactions: Transactions can be paginated to handle large volumes of data.
+--Pagination for Transactions: Transactions can be paginated to handle large volumes of data.

 ## Table of Contents